-There are numerous strategic reasons that justify the need for serious technical monitoring.
+There are many strategic reasons that justify the need for serious technical monitoring.

 THE DIFFERENT COMPONENTS OF TECHNOLOGY MONITORING